samueljaelimlee-png/care-together-support/README.md

 This app was a collaborative effort within the church community:

-- **Samuel Jae-rim Lee** — Technology lead: designed the user interface, built and deployed the app on Base44, and iterated on the UX based on real volunteer feedback to minimize friction and maximize accessibility
+- **Samuel Lee** — Technology lead: designed the user interface, built and deployed the app on Base44, and iterated on the UX based on real volunteer feedback to minimize friction and maximize accessibility
 - **Jenny H. Kim, Managing Director, Ernst & Young (New York, NY) / Church Treasurer, Church of Jesus (Paramus, NJ)** — Manages the fundraising records, donation tracking, and volunteer scheduling coordination through the app

 The goal was a platform where **anyone — regardless of tech skill — could sign up to help in under 30 seconds.**